JetBrains-Research/washu/README.md

 =========
 Scalable and reproducible technical pipelines for ChIP-Seq and RNA-Seq processing.\
 Parallel execution is supported with zero configuration on Portable Batch System (`qsub`) and local machines.\
-Reproducibility is guaranteed by testing all the steps in Docker environment using Continuous Integration.
+Reproducibility is guaranteed by automated testing of all the steps in Docker using Continuous Integration.

 ChIP-Seq pipeline was used for [Multiomics dissection of healthy human aging project](http://artyomovlab.wustl.edu/aging/index.html) ChIP-Seq data analysis.